khilnani/shellista-bashutils/README.md

 shellista-write
 ===============

-Ahellista plugin to write text to file
+Shellista plugin to write/append text to file